osm-search/Nominatim/packaging/nominatim-api/README.md

 ## Running a Nominatim server

-You need falcon or starlette to run Nominatim as a service, as well as an ASGI-capable server like uvicorn.
+You need Falcon or Starlette to run Nominatim as a service, as well as an ASGI-capable server like uvicorn.
 To install them from pypi run:

     pip install falcon uvicorn